X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA18alphablending.md

 # Additive alpha blending

-The major issue with the result of last chapter is that the explosion images are rendered in their original format to the screen, exactly as they are defined in the image file.
-As a result the black borders are rendered on top of the contents already present in the backbuffer of our graphics card.
+The major issue with the result of the last chapter is that the explosion images are rendered in their original format to the screen, exactly as they are defined in the image file.
+As a result, the black borders are rendered on top of the contents already present in the backbuffer of our graphics card.

 In this chapter, we will fix this by turning additive alpha blending on before the particles are rendered.